Aarception/Mo-information-security-portfolio/README.md

 Trust is amazing.
 It seems the inability to sustain trust is a two street, except dignity could have been processed just the same as liability.

-If that is the case, I withdrew in Jn/17 to relieve the institution from the burden of my candidacy.
+If that is the case, I withdrew on Jn/17 to relieve the institution from the burden of my candidacy.
 Jl/6 was controlled application testing to confirm the result.

 Jl/17 was genuine closing of a loop, which  oddly solidified the controlled testing decision of the Jl/1 outcrop.